30 Day Water Fast – Overview

 It could also cause complications like overstretching due to overeating.
 It would be best to continue taking water and fresh fruits and vegetable juices to allow the body to detoxify completely.

 After taking fruits and vegetables on the first, second, and third day, slowly increase the portions and begin including other types of meals.
 You could, for example, have mashed potatoes without butter and later on have a salad without the oil dressing.

-Training your stomach to eat lightly will prevent it from relapsing back to old habits.
+Training your stomach to eat lightly will prevent it from returning to old habits.

 Training your stomach to eat lightly will enable it to adjust accordingly and help you control and maintain your weight in the future.

-It is good to avoid bananas during the first days of breakfast because they have no juice and can easily cause constipation.
+Avoiding bananas during the first days of breakfast is good because they have no juice and can easily cause constipation.

 Also, do not break the water fast immediately.
 Begin by reducing the amount of water you take and increasing the amount of vegetable and fruit juice you take.

-When it comes to diet and weight loss, there is no one-size fit method.
-Before embarking on a 30-day water fast, you need to discuss your health with a registered dietitian or doctor.
+When it comes to diet and weight loss, there is no one-size-fits-all method.
+Before starting a 30-day water fast, you must discuss your health with a registered dietitian or doctor.

-The health practitioner can then individualize the diet and detox plan to fit your body and health needs.
+The health practitioner can individualize the diet and detox plan to fit your body and health needs.